keenlabs/Keen-Docs/source/data_analysis/data_analysis.rst

 * :doc:`extractions` - Extract all or subsets of your data in its raw form.
 * :doc:`list` - Get a list of target_property values (for example user names).
 * :doc:`meta_analysis` - Get information about your projects, collections, extractions, etc.
-* :doc:`saved_insights` - Save your metric, series, or progression so you can reuse them later.
+* :doc:`saved_queries` - Save your metric, series, or progression so you can reuse them later.

 The analysis APIs have some common parameters that apply to all of them.